 This Privacy Notice tells you about information we collect and hold about you, what we do with it, how we will look after it and who we might share it with.

 It covers information we collect directly from you or receive from other individuals or organisations.
-The law strictly controls the sharing of some types of personal information and DHU Health Care ensures full compliance with the Data Protection Act 2018 when processing its data.
+The law strictly controls the sharing of some types of personal information and DHU Health Care ensures compliance with the Data Protection Act 2018 & UK General Data Protection regulations when processing data.

-DHU Health Care CIC (‘DHU’ or the ‘Company’) is a Community Interest Company and a ‘not for profit’ social enterprise, providing a wide range of integrated health services including:
+DHU Health Care CIC (‘DHU’ or the ‘Company’) is a Community Interest Company and a ‘not for profit’ social enterprise, providing a wide range of integrated health services including but not limited to;

 - Primary Care Out of Hours

 - Special Patient Notes (Care Planning)